ManfredSteiner/webserver-template/README.md

-# Creating and handling a login form
+# Login with session id and cookies

 ## Goals

 #### Client side (Node.js express)

-* How to create a login form with id and password.
-* How to create an Angular 2+ service for user management.
+* How to use the router module if user is logged in.
+* How to implement the logout.
-* How to make a XML HTTP Request (XHR) in order to login a user.
+* How to show a flash message if login fails.
-* How to use a shared service in order to exchange data between two components.

 #### Server side (Angular 2+ application)

-* How to solve the cross origin problem when running separated servers.
+* How to create a singleton for user management.
-* How to handle a Post request.
+* How to create and verify a password hash

 ## Prerequisites

-Install the module **[cors][npm-cors]** and **[body-parser][npm-body-parser]**
+Install the module **[jssha][npm-jssha]**.

 ```
 cd server
-npm install --save cors
-npm install --save body-parser @types/body-parser
+npm install --save jssha @types/jssha
 cd ..
 ```
 Make sure, that the Angular 2+ application bundles are available in subdirectory [ng2/dist](ng2/dist).
 Use the following command (or keyboard shortcut *CTRL + N* ) to build them: